The Must Have Guide

 Time Management : Reading Comprehension

-Here are a few tips on tackling RC’s.
+Here are a few tips on tackling the GRE RC’s.
 RC’s will take time if you’re not comfortable with a lot of reading material.
 If this isn’t something that you’re really used to, it will take time to get put at ease but it’s very rewarding.

-For a longer medium to long passage, you want to spend four to six minutes reading the passage and one minute to solve each question.
+For a longer medium to a long passage, you want to spend four to 6 minutes reading the passage and one minute to solve each question.
 For the really long ones, you can probably take a minute more.

 What you want to do is read the passage really thoroughly the first time and avoid rereading it ever again.
 The reason we stress all this is because for every question you cannot be falling through that passage.
 It is complex, it is not easy to go back to just one sentence and understand what it’s saying.

 You need to start from top to bottom and then really arrive at the crux – that’s how tricky GRE passages are.
 So give them the time of day at the very beginning.
 Go into them with interest and don’t reread just for the questions again.
 You don’t want to tackle the questions right away either.

 You can even more concentrate on time management by taking more GRE verbal tests and practicing.